-The parcel contains fire dependent communities and is compatible with prescribed burning.
+The parcels contain fire dependent communities and are compatible with prescribed burning.
 Fuel reduction via roller chopping by the Florida Forest Service has protected these communities from woody encroachment, invasive species infestations, and saw palmetto and cabbage palm overgrowth.
-Reintroduction of fire would consume roller chopped debris, which in turn would promote increase diversity and promote germination of scrubby plant species.
+Reintroduction of fire would consume roller chopped debris, which in turn would promote increased diversity and promote germination of scrubby plant species.
 Established off-road trails are bare mineral soil and may serve as effective fire breaks.